Mohd-Aqdas/MOHD-AQDAS-PORTFOLIO/README.md

 In this step,we will create a presentation which contains all of our studies with some appealing visuals.

+**Here is my Presentation link:-** https://github.com/Mohd-Aqdas/MOHD-AQDAS-PORTFOLIO/blob/f542d4e4a3059f7b90bffec6541555f26a934092/PRESENTATION.pptx
+ (*YOU CAN DOWNLOAD MY PRESENTATION FROM THIS LINK*)
 ## SUMMARY OF FINDINGS

 The data lacks information, which decreased the accuracy of results.